debicki/koturno/README.md

 #### Launching the application
 After compile to package we got \*.war file, but in them, we have Apache Tomcat Embedded.
 That's mean we can run an application from command line using command: `java -jar *.war`, where \* is name of the application.
-By default, the application will start on port 8080.
+By default, the application will start on ports 8080 and 8443, but all requests to port 8080 will be redirected to port 8443.

 ### User interface
 The application delivers four main and four additional pages.